LukeSmithxyz/emailwiz/README.md

 ## Prerequisites for Installation

 1. Debian or Ubuntu server.
-I suited this script for [Vultr](https://www.vultr.com/?ref=8940911-8H) servers originally, but it seems to work on most other default setups on different VPS providers.
 2. DNS records that point at least your domain's `mail.` subdomain to your server's IP (IPv4 and IPv6).
 This is required on initial run for certbot to get an SSL certificate for your `mail.` subdomain.